wwarby/walker/README.md

 <a name="contact"></a>
 ## Contact
-Please use [this link](https://apps.garmin.com/en-US/apps/6cfd1ea6-e841-4c6a-98d2-b87a0b68ee74/contactdeveloper) to get in touch with me directly through the ConnectIQ store
+Please use [this link](https://apps.garmin.com/en-US/apps/6cfd1ea6-e841-4c6a-98d2-b87a0b68ee74/contactdeveloper) to get in touch with me directly through the ConnectIQ store.
+If you need to get in touch this way, **please write in English**.
+I have translated the app into many languages using online translation tools, but I only understand English and I am less likely to read your message if I have to copy it into an online translator first.

 <a name="devices"></a>
 ## Supported Devices